-In the element information window, the TNC displays the coordinates of the machining position that you last selected via mouse click in the list view window or graphics window.
+In the Element Information window, the TNC displays the coordinates of the machining position that you last selected in the List View window or Graphics window by clicking on the mouse.

 You can also use the mouse to change the graphic display.
 The following functions are available: